microsoft/typescript-template-language-service-decorator/README.md

 [![Build Status](https://travis-ci.org/Microsoft/typescript-template-language-service-decorator.svg?branch=master)](https://travis-ci.org/Microsoft/typescript-template-language-service-decorator)

 ## Usage
-This framework helps you to extend TypeScript's editor support for languagess embedded inside of template strings.
+This framework helps you to extend TypeScript's editor support for languages embedded inside of template strings.
 It hides most of the details of dealing with template strings so that you only have to worry about working with the template string contents themselves.

-Support for embedded template languages is implement using the `TemplateLanguageService` interface.
+Support for embedded template languages is implemented using the `TemplateLanguageService` interface.
 Here's a simple `TemplateLanguageService` that adds completions that repeat the prior characters in a template string

 ```ts
 import { TemplateLanguageService, TemplateContext } from 'typescript-template-language-service-decorator';